rakutentech/ios-miniapp/USERGUIDE.md

 | `miniapp.sdk.ios.error.message.ad_not_loaded`                 | error reporting (decription) | Ad %@<sup>[1]</sup> is not loaded yet | <sup>[1]</sup>Ad id |
 | `miniapp.sdk.ios.error.message.ad_loading`                    | error reporting (decription) | Previous %@<sup>[1]</sup> is still in progress | <sup>[1]</sup>Ad id |
 | `miniapp.sdk.ios.error.message.ad_loaded`                     | error reporting (decription) | Ad %@<sup>[1]</sup> is already loaded | <sup>[1]</sup>Ad id |

+If you need to use one of this strings in your host application, you can use the convenience method `MASDKLocale.localize(_:_:)`

 <a id="custom-navigation"></a>

 #### Add a web navigation interface to the MiniApp view